 I have clients who operate websites that allow third-party content.
 While NOT my clients, think about sites like Yelp, Twitter, Glassdoor, or even Facebook as examples.
-When you operate websites that allow other people to go online and write whatever they want, chances are you are going to see an allegation of Trademark Infringement via a cease and desist letter.
-I typically see them in the context of someone alleging trademark infringement because someone is using the trademark to talk about them online – most often critically.
-These cease and desist letters come in from attorneys (which I always raise an eyebrow at), reputation management companies (again which I raise an eyebrow at) and everyday people which I can better understand because many simply don’t have an understanding of this area of law.
+When you operate websites that allow other people to go online and write whatever they want, chances are you are going to see an allegation of some variation of Trademark Infringement via a cease and desist letter.
+I typically see them in the context of someone alleging trademark or service mark infringement because someone is using the trademark to talk about them online – most often critically – but not always.
+Sometimes content creators are using a brand’s trademark to speak highly of the brand or explain how to use something.
+Either way, these cease and desist letters come in from attorneys (which I always raise an eyebrow at), reputation management companies (again which I raise an eyebrow at) and everyday people which I can better understand because many simply don’t have an understanding of this area of law.

-Due to the overwhelming issues that I see with these cease and desist letters, I thought it might be good to cover some basics:
+Due to the overwhelming issues that I see with these cease and desist letters (or even a friendly, hey, could you not use our stuff), I thought it might be good to cover some basics:

 What is a Trademark?